 The mineral resources of Galicia have been better cultivated than its agricultural ones.
 Iron, tin, lead, sulphur, and even auriferous sand are found on the northern foot of the Carpathians, but far more useful than either of these are the coals which are being worked to the north-west of Cracow.
 Valuable salt mines, including those of Wieliczka and Bochnia, lie within a short distance of the city just named.
 The salt of Wieliczka occurs in huge masses embedded in clay.
 That obtained near the surface is very impure, being mixed with clay and sand.
 A purer salt, known as spiza, is found at a greater depth; but in order to obtain the tsibik, or finest salt, it is necessary to go deeper still.
-The mines of Wieliczka have now been worked since the middle of the eleventh century, and a depth of 1,024 feet (187 feet below the sea-level) has been reached. mines, notwithstanding occasional disasters caused by fire, water, or the falling in of galleries, continue to yield nearly one-half the salt won throughout the Austrian Empire.‡ The saliferous strata extend into Bukovina and Rumania.
+The mines of Wieliczka have now been worked since the middle of the eleventh century, and a depth of 1,024 fect (187 feet below the sea-level) has been reached.
+The mines, notwithstanding occasional disasters caused by fire, water, or the falling in of galleries, continue to yield nearly one-half the salt won throughout the Austrian Empire,[‡] The saliferous strata extend into Bukovina and Rumania.
 There are numerous thermal springs, but only Szczawnica and a few other places attract visitors.
-Far more important are the petroleum and asphalt springs, which abound
+Far more important are the petroleum and asphalt springs, which abound t In Galicia 46 per cent. of the total area consists of arable land, 24 per cent. of pastures, 24 per cent. of forest.

-^{} Nationalities of Galieia and Bukovina :-
+Nationalities of Galicia and Bukovina :---

-Ruthenians.
+~ Ruthenians.
 Poles.
 Jews.
 Rumanians.
 Germans.
 Total.
-Galieia .
-2,445,700 2,341,000 510 000 148,000 5,444,700 Bukovina 210 300 5.000 49,000 194,000 41,000 513,300 along the northern foot of the Carpathians.
+Galicia .
+2,445,700 2,341,000 510,000 148,000 5,444,700 Bukovina 210 300 5,000 49,000 194,000 41,000 513,300 along the northern foot of the Carpathians.
 These springs remained almost unknown until the "petroleum fever" in America attracted attention towards them.
 Borislaw, on the Upper Dniestr, became, in 1866, one of the centres of the Galician petroleum region, and in the course of six months grew from a small village into a town of 20,000 inhabitants.
 Subsequently other oil springs were discovered in Western Galicia, but the produce of all has gradually declined.